sohamhaldar/sohamhaldar/README.md

 # 💫 About Me:
-Hi I am Soham Haldar 👋 .
-I am a full Stack MERN Developer.<br>I would be very happy to collaborate with you on new projects
+<h1>Hi I am Soham Haldar 👋 .
+I am a full Stack MERN Developer.</h1><br>I would be very happy to collaborate with you on new projects

 ## 🌐 Socials: